xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 </pre>
 </div>

+The results of this test were:
+- RIB programming in RP: 133,000 pfx/s
+- eTCAM programming speed: 29,000 pfx/s

 For the next test in this blog post, we will use a real internet view (recorded from a real internet router).

 ### Test methodology